Ready to Apply?

 The application for international students follows the same guidelines as domestic applicants.

 All non-native English speaking international students must submit either the TOEFL or IELTS score.
-The minimum TOEFL score is 83, and the Minimum IELTS score is 6.5.
+A minimum TOEFL score of 79 is required; however, our MBA programs require 83.

 Once an admission decision has been made, students receive a letter regarding the decision and a referral to the International Student and Scholar Services Office to coordinate the I-20 process.